niralal/vdocipher-ai-tool/README.md

 Generated subtitle files are saved in the `tmp/` directory in SRT format:
 - Original subtitles: `[video_id].srt`
 - Translated subtitles: `[video_id]_[language_code].srt`

+## Run the project with Railway

+1. Create a Railway project
+2. Add environment variables to the project
+3. Run the project

+# Run in background with logging
+railway run "python main.py > output.log 2>&1 &"